mgsloan/mgsloan-site/posts/new-site.md

 didn't really give it a fair shot.
 I find this custom site generator approach to be quite nice, though.

 Ruud kindly gave me the go-ahead to base my site off of his.
+You can check out the [code on github](https://github.com/mgsloan/mgsloan-site).
 I've tweaked the layout a fair bit, and I'm use [google fonts][] instead of the beautiful and proprietary [calluna][] family of fonts.
-Particularly due to the fonts, I think [his site][Ruud van Asseldonk's site] is substantially better looking than mine :)
+Particularly due to the fonts, I think [his site][Ruud van Asseldonk's site] is substantially better looking than mine :-)

 [Haskell]: https://haskell.org
 [hakyll]: https://jaspervdj.be/hakyll